Park at the Butch Kennedy trailhead. Begin the ride by riding up Arena Blvd until it dead ends at Queen Street. This will be the

 Green Triangle Trail entrance.

 At this point, the route will trace the perimeter of the peninsulas bordering a branch of Lake Hartwell.
 This will provide some great views of the lake.
 Continue to follow the trail until it terminates at a forest road.
 There will be a picnic pavilion off to the right.
 Turn left and continue down the road until you reach marker A12.
 Now make a right and follow the trail to marker A15.
-At this point, the ride will continue right onto a short section of the
+At this point, the trail will continue right onto a short section of the

 Red Square Trail.